RWKV-UNet: Improving UNet with Long-Range Cooperation for Effective Medical Image Segmentation: Experiments

+\paragraph{Comparison with Different Encoders} We replace the encoder with pre-trained weights while keeping the rest of the network architecture unchanged (dimensions vary according to the encoder).
+Table \ref{encoder} shows that our pretrained encoder achieves the best DSC and HD95 on the Synapse dataset, with significantly lower FLOPs.

-Whether to use pre-trained weights of RWKV-UNet encoder results in Table \ref{pretrain}.
-Experimental results indicate that pre-training is essential because it significantly improves feature extraction by enabling the encoder to capture intricate patterns and hierarchical information.
-Notably, without pre-training, HD95 is higher.
-But DSC is a more important metric, providing a reliable assessment of segmentation quality directly, while HD95 can be overly sensitive to outliers.
+\paragraph{Effect of Pre-training for Encoder} Experimental results in Table \ref{pretrain}. indicate that pre-training is essential because it significantly improves feature extraction by enabling the encoder to capture intricate patterns and hierarchical information.
+And the inductive biases of RWKV are also not as strong as those of CNN, thus they also rely on pre-training similar to transformers.

-\paragraph{Decoder Design.} In Tabel \ref{decoder}, we examine various sizes of convolution kernels, finding that the use of large kernels, such as $9\times9$, in the decoder significantly enhances the segmentation performance.
-This improvement is likely due to larger kernels capturing broader contextual information and preserving more spatial details, which enhances segmentation accuracy in medical images.
-We also compare different ways to construct the decoder block and the results show that $\operatorname{Conv}_{1 \times 1}\rightarrow\operatorname{Conv}_{1 \times 1}\rightarrow$ DW-Conv performs better than $\operatorname{Conv}_{1 \times 1}\rightarrow$ DW-Conv $\rightarrow \operatorname{Conv}_{1 \times 1}$ and the common convolution layer, showing that DW-Conv operating on larger dimensions will help the decoding process.
+\paragraph{Attention in Shallow Stages} We evaluate the effect of retaining attention in the first two layers of RWKV-UNet-S by replacing them with spatial-mix attention and comparing against the original CNN-based shallow layers.
+All models are trained for 100 epochs from scratch, without pretraining.
+Table \ref{shallow-attention-comparison} shows negligible improvement from shallow attention on Synapse, while introducing higher computational cost, indicating that CNNs are sufficient for capturing low-level features in the shallow layers.